Surrogate NAS Benchmarks: Going Beyond the Limited Search Spaces of Tabular NAS Benchmarks: Surrogate Model Analysis

 \subsection{Cell Topology Analysis}

-We now analyze how well changes in the cell topology (rather than in the operations) are modeled by the surrogates.
+Furthermore, we analyze how accurate changes in the cell topology (rather than in the operations) are modeled by the surrogates.
 We collected groundtruth data by evaluating all $\prod_{k=1}^{4} \frac{(k+1)k}{2} = 180$ different cell topologies (not accounting for isomorphisms) with fixed sets of operations.
 We assigned the same architecture to the normal and reduction cell, to focus on the effect of the cell topology.
 We sampled 10 operation sets uniformly at random, leading to 1800 architectures as groundtruth for this analysis.

-We evaluate all architectures and group the results based on the cell depth.
-For each of cell depths we then compute the sparse Kendall $\tau$ rank correlation between the predicted and true validation accuracy.
+We evaluated all architectures and group the results based on the cell depth.
+For each of the possible cell depths, we then computed the sparse Kendall $\tau$ rank correlation between the predicted and true validation accuracy.

-\paragraph{Results} Results of the cell toplogy analysis are shown in Figure~\ref{fig:cell_topology_analysis}.
+\paragraph{Results} Results of the cell topology analysis are shown in Figure~\ref{fig:cell_topology_analysis}.
 We observe that LGB slightly outperforms XGB, both of which perform better on deeper cells.
-The GIN performs worst, but manages to capture the trend towards better performance for deeper cells.
+The GIN performs best for the shallowest cells.